 Cricut Design Space users, this means you still have to attach and change the solid scorelines to “Score” within Design Space to use with your score tool.
 You can will use the dashed scorelines version, if you prefer.
 Some people still like to “cut” their scorelines instead of using the score tool, which is sometimes preferable for 3D type projects.
 Click here for additional Cricut help.
 We have some more scoring tips here.

 Why do you still include the dashed scorelines?

 We still include the dashed scorelines is to make sure our files are compatible with most die cutters that use SVG file, even if they do not have the capability to use the solid scorelines.
+Also, it is much easier to fold 3D designs and boxes using traditional perforated score lines.
 We are not into exclusion.
 We love all technology!

 What if I have a Silhouette Cameo?
 Is there a way I can cut solid lines?

 Great news!
 We created this video tutorial to show you how you can use the second tool with a ratchet blade to easily score using a light kiss cut.
 Click here to view the video.
 I use it all the time and it works great!
 For more Silhouette help, click here.